Odeon Cinemas

-Odeon Cinemas Limited, trading as Odeon (stylised in all caps), is a cinema brand name operating in the United Kingdom, Ireland, Norway and Greece, which along with UCI Cinemas and Nordic Cinema Group is part of the Odeon Cinemas Group subsidiary of AMC Theatres.
+Odeon Cinemas Limited, trading as Odeon (stylised in all caps), is a cinema brand name operating in the United Kingdom, Ireland, Norway and Greece, which along with UCI Cinemas, Cinesa and Nordic Cinema Group is part of the Odeon Cinemas Group subsidiary of AMC Theatres.
 It uses the famous name of the Odeon cinema circuit first introduced in Great Britain in 1930.
 As of 2016, Odeon is the largest cinema chain in the UK by market share (although the Irish cinemas were also included within this figure).

 The first Odeon cinema was opened by Oscar Deutsch in 1928, in Brierley Hill, Staffordshire (now West Midlands), England, although initially called "Picture House".
 The first cinema to use the Odeon brand name was Deutsch's cinema at Perry Barr, Birmingham in 1930.
 The brand's flagship cinema, the Odeon, Leicester Square in London, opened in 1937.
 Odeon then became part of the Rank Organisation who continued their ownership of the circuit for a further sixty years.
 Through a number of sales and acquisitions in the early 2000s the company was purchased by Terra Firma, which merged Odeon and UCI Cinemas to form Odeon UCI Cinemas Group.
 Most UCI cinemas then took the Odeon brand name in 2006.
-Terra Firma/UCI sold the company to AMC Theatres in November 2016.
+Terra Firma/UCI sold the company to United States-based AMC Theatres in November 2016.